-The site (and surrounds) are predominantly used for a mixture of residential activities, with scope for small scale farming activities (although this is not currently present on the site).
-The predominant character is rural residential and this is evidenced on the site and in the surrounds.
+The site (and surrounds) are used for a mixture of residential activities and small scale farming activities.
+There is a rural residential character that is mixed with productive uses and this is evidenced on the site and in the surrounds.

 Rezoning the land to Rural Residential will assist with Council in its efforts to promote land for residential use.
-As the site can be selfserviced, there is not unintended drag on Council infrastructure.
+As the site can be self-serviced, there is not unintended drag on Council infrastructure.

-Further subdivision of the site, would not result in reverse sensitivity effects, as smaller lots sizes down to ~4,000m2 are already evidenced along Waimate North Road.
-Rural residential development can act as a buffer between the rural lifestyle uses and horticultural uses that are present in the surrounds.
+Further subdivision of the site, would not result in reverse sensitivity effects, as smaller lots sizes down to ~2,500m2 are already evidenced along Kapiro Road, and in close proximity to productive activities.